andreoviedo/better_together/README.md

 # Replication files for "Better Together?
 Estimating the Effect of Multiple Borrowers on Mortgage Default Risk Using Double Machine Learning"

+Author: Andre Oviedo Mendoza, CFA

 ## Introduction

-This final project write-up investigates the effect of multiple bor- rowers on mortgage default risk using double machine learning.
+This final project write-up investigates the effect of multiple borrowers on mortgage default risk using double machine learning.
 By using this approach, we can account for complex relationships between variables while producing consistent and asymptotically normal estimates of treatment effects.
 We find that having multi- ple borrowers at origination is associated with a lower probability of default of around -1.6 percentage points.
 This is consistent with the findings of previous research that suggests that multiple borrowers can create a collective risk mitigation mechanism that enhances overall loan repayment probability.
 This result is robust to different models and control variables.

 ## Data